 What are Whole of Government Accounts?

-HM Treasury has recently published the Whole of Government Accounts for 2014-15.
+HM Treasury publishes Whole of Government Accounts (WGA).
+The most recent published were for 2015-16, with the 2016-17 expected this summer.
 But, what are these accounts and what do they mean for public accounting?

 The auditor’s report was qualified on multiple grounds.
 As is explained in TPS ABS, there are two circumstances which give rise to modifications.
 These are: